Drinks companies cheer ladies' nights in India

 Bars in India are typically male-only bastions.
 Women who drink in public would typically do so in high-end restaurants or bars in upscale sections of cities such as Mumbai, New Delhi and Bangalore.
 The trend is seen spreading to smaller cities, albeit cautiously.

-"Your marketing program has to take into account the city's sensitivities," said Sharda Agarwal, a director at Mumbai-based MarketGate Consulting.
+"Your marketing programme has to take into account the city's sensitivities," said Sharda Agarwal, a director at Mumbai-based MarketGate Consulting.

 A ban on alcohol and cigarette advertising forces makers of alcoholic beverages to be creative, using their brands on water, soda and even music CDs.
 Many sponsor fashion shows and music festivals, while some have hired Bollywood stars for related promotions.